AK-Homberger/BangleApps/apps/mygpstouch/README.md

 - Shows Lat/Lon, COG, SOG, HDOP and Satellites
 - Swipe left and right to change the display
 - Select GPS and switch the GPS On or Off by touching twice in the top half of the display
-- Displays the GPS time in the bottom half of the screen when the GPS is powered on, otherwise 00:00:00
+- Displays the GPS time (UTC) in the bottom half of the screen when the GPS is powered on, otherwise 00:00:00
-- Select display of Course, Speed, Altitude, Longitude, Latitude, Ordinance Servey Grid Reference

 ## Screenshots